DCAN-Labs/lab2im/doc/images-with-skull.md

 The Skull and Head Extra-Cerebral locations are present and labeled correctly.

-However, if the skull is not present and labeled in the input label map, then it will not be present in the generated images (with labels and without labels).
+However, **if the skull is not present and labeled in the input label map**, then it will not be present in the generated images (with labels and without labels).
 (How could it be?)